 The application deadline is April 1.
 If your application is received after this date, it will be considered on a case-by-case basis at the discretion of the Admissions Office.

 Yes.
-Early Decision applications must be complete by December 1.
+Villanova Law offers two rounds of Early Decision.
+In round 1, Early Decision applications must be complete by December 1.
 Applicants will be notified of the Admissions Committee's decision by December 31.
+In round 2, Early Decision applications must be complete by March 1.
+Applicants will be notified of a decision by April 1.
 For more information, please click here.

 The Admissions Committee considers all LSAT scores; however, the most consideration may be given to the highest score.
 If you have substantially different scores on multiple testing dates, you should provide an explanation discussing the discrepancy.